dishayan/Nexus-application-GCP-Kubernetes-/README.md

 Run below command to run a container from the above image in background and execute bash shell login to check whether cloud storage plugin is installed properly.

-#docker run -dt --name debasish-nexus nexus-debasish bash
+#docker run -dt -p 8081:8081 --name nexus-v1 nexus-debasish bash

 #docker exec -it debasish-nexus /root/gsutil/gsutil --version

+Also check if the application is working fine.

+#curl -u admin:admin123 http://localhost:8081/service/metrics/ping
 #
 It will show you the installed version of "gsutil.